Nicolehdz/csce331-testing-rational/docs/client_complete_specification.md

 `integer` means a 32-bit signed integer.

+All operations on `Rational`s should have no side effects, i.e. should not modify the arguments or the object that recieves the call.

 At this this point, we now know the methods and their signatures for every operation the user of the `Rational` class should be able to perform (and don't forget the `Comparable<Number>` methods!).
 There may be other methods we need or want to write, but this list is the list of all the methods that we *must* have.

 Now, it's time to think about measuring the functional correctness of these methods.
 We will do this one function at a time, starting with what seems like the simplest and most fundamental operation: construction.